 Real-time marketing doesn’t require fancy technology or complex automation.
 With the right timing, you can use even the most basic tools, like social media, to maximize your connection with your target audience.
 The goal with real-time marketing is to be able to take advantage of events important to your business at their peak moment.
 In this post, we’ll go over 8 ways in which real-time marketing benefits your business.

-The first benefit of real time marketing is that it helps businesses to meet the expectations of its customers.
+The first benefit of real-time marketing is that it helps businesses to meet the expectations of its customers.
 With the speed and mobility of data today, we have grown accustomed to having information immediately available to us, as soon as we want or need it, if not before.
 Immediacy is no longer an added perk that makes us happy.
 It’s an expectation that, when not met, makes us unhappy.
-Real time marketing is a 2017 marketing must do if you want to keep up to standards for a positive customer experience.

 Injecting a sense of urgency into your marketing offers and sales promotions—such as with a limited number of coupons, a deadline for a promo code, or a one-day sale—can incentivize people to engage with your business.
 There are many ways to use real-time marketing to facilitate this sense of urgency.
 For example, you could post pictures live from an event to get people to come before it ends; or if you had a finite sale, you could provide updates every hour via social media on how many hours, free offerings, or coupons are left.
 Real-time marketing benefits your business by encouraging people to act quickly.